hydraulic-software/conveyor/guidebook/docs/known-issues.md

 * When using JDK11, you must use patch level 16+ (i.e. JDK 11.0.16+).
 Earlier builds will fail with a jlink error talking about hash mismatches.
 This is due to a format change that got backported to JDK11.
 * The commands used for installing self-signed apps must be run in "Windows PowerShell", not PowerShell 7.
 PowerShell 7 must be explicitly installed by users and installs in parallel to PowerShell 6, so this should not cause any unexpected issues.
-* The JavaCV library is incompatible with JNI library extraction.
-If JavaCV is detected you will be told how to disable this feature.
+* The JavaCV OpenBLAS library is incompatible with JNI library extraction.
+If this library is detected you will be told how to disable library extraction.